zzlyn/ConsensusVisualization/README.md

     npm start
     ```

     to run the website live on your computer.
-Anytime you save the fileS in this app, the website reflects those changes.
+Anytime you save the files in this app, the website reflects those changes.